 - Discussing the programs offered to service members, as they transition from the military to the civilian sector – with a focus on how employers can engage with these programs and strengthen their veteran employment pipelines.

-- Discussing the findings from recent studies of veteran retention and longer-term performance in the workplace, and sharing best practices for retaining veterans.
+- Sharing the findings from recent studies of veteran retention and longer-term performance in the workplace, as well as best practices for retaining veterans.

 They have also set the first key benchmark for all Commercial Club members who support this effort: